codahale/veil/docs/src/design.md

 Finally, the use of STROBE means all protocols which end in `RECV_MAC` calls are [compactly committing][cce].

+## Confidentiality & Integrity

+Veil messages are designed to provide confidentiality and integrity against all known attacks, providing CCA2 security against both non-recipients _and_ recipients.

+## Unforgeability & Non-malleability

+Veil signatures are strongly unforgeable, non-malleable, and strongly bound to signers.

+## Deniable Authenticity

+Veil messages are authenticated, in that every recipient can prove to themselves that the message was sent by the owner of a given public key and was not altered in any way.
+Unlike e.g. PGP, however, this authenticity is deniable: the only way for a recipient to prove the authenticity of a message to a third party without revealing their own private key.

 ## Indistinguishable From Random Noise

-Veil messages are entirely indistinguishable from random noise.
+Both Veil messages and signatures are entirely indistinguishable from random noise.
 They contain no plaintext metadata, no plaintext ristretto255 points, no plaintext framing or padding, and have entirely arbitrary lengths.
 This makes them ideal for distribution via steganographic channels and very resistant to traffic analysis.

 [strobe]: https://strobe.sourceforge.io